 If you think that you may be eligible for uncompensated services, you may request additional details and an application at the Clarion Hospital Business Office or Patient Access Department.
 Upon receipt of all program requirements, the hospital will provide written conditional or final determination of your eligibility for uncompensated services within 2 working days following a per service request.

-We have Financial Counselors and a Credit Manager who are trained to assist patients and families in resolving their accounts through a variety of means.
+We have Financial Counselors who are trained to assist patients and families in resolving their accounts through a variety of means.
 The Patient Access Department can assist you in contacting the appropriate person or you may contact us at one of the numbers listed below.

 Patient Account Representatives: